okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rest/index.md

 To access Okta APIs from Postman, you need to authenticate with the Okta API resource server.
 Okta APIs support the OAuth 2.0 authentication scheme that uses access tokens.
 Access tokens enable the bearer to perform specific actions on specific Okta endpoints, defined by the scopes in the token.

-Scoped access tokens have several advantages, including:
+Scoped access tokens have several advantages:

 * More access granularity
 * Shorter token lifespans
 * Can be generated and retrieved using an API

 > **Note:** Okta doesn't recommend using the Okta-propriety `SSWS` API token authentication scheme.
-> This API token scheme allows you to access a broad range of APIs since there's no scope associated with the token.
+> This API token scheme allows you to access a broad range of APIs because there's no scope associated with the token.
 Access to the APIs depends on the privileges of the user that [created the API token](/docs/guides/create-an-api-token/main/).
 The API token also has a fixed expiry date.

 You need to obtain an OAuth 2.0 access token to configure the authorization header of your Postman API requests to Okta.
 To obtain this access token, set up Okta for your use case: